12 Free Things to do in Greenville, South Carolina

 Location: Cleveland Park Dr & East Washington

-12. Downtown Alive, Main Street Fridays, & various free festivals
+12. Attend Downtown Alive, Main Street Fridays, & various free festivals

 The city of Greenville puts on over 300 events per year.
-From the Saturday Farmer’s Market, to themed 5k races, to the Festival of Trees Christmas favorite, there is something going on any given time of the year.
+From the Saturday Farmer’s Market, to themed 5k races, to the Festival of Trees Christmas favorite, it is not hard to find some event to your liking.
 Many of these events are free including the Downtown Alive and Main Street Concert Series.
 Every Friday from March 22-September 27, you can enjoy a free concert at NOMA square.

 Other fun free events include Moonlight Movies in the Park, which includes screening of popular movies on a big flow up screen in Falls Park (Wed nights in May & Sept.), The St. Patrick’s Day Parade & Irish Festival, and the First Fridays art walk.